Sohaib7932/Sohaib7932/README.md

 ## ⚡ Fun Fact

-> I enjoy building startups and real-world products more than academic-only projects 🚀
+> I enjoy building startups and real-world products along with the academic projects 🚀